-- 10.1 If the Disciplinary Committee decides that a complaint against a respondent has been proved, wholly or in part, it shall make a finding to that effect. - 10.2 In the event of a finding by the Disciplinary Committee, the Disciplinary Committee may make any one or more of the following orders: - (a) that the respondent shall be ineligible for the award of a practising certificate in future (or for a stated number of years and/or until a specified condition is met); - (b) that a condition shall be imposed on the respondent's eligibility to remain on the register of members or register of students, as applicable; - (c) that the respondent shall be removed from the register of members or register of students, as applicable, and shall be ineligible for reinstatement for a stated number of years and/or until a specified condition has been met; - (d) that the respondent shall be permanently removed from the register of members or register of students, as applicable; - (e) in the case of a member in practice - (i) that their practising certificate be suspended for a stated number of years and/or until a specified condition is met - (ii) that their practising certificate be withdrawn, and that they shall be ineligible to reapply for a practising certificate for a stated number of years - (iii) that their practising certificate be withdrawn and that they shall be permanently ineligible to reapply for a practising certificate;
+- 11.1 If the Disciplinary Committee decides that a complaint against a respondent has been proved, wholly or in part, it shall make a finding to that effect. - 11.2 In the event of a finding by the Disciplinary Committee, the Disciplinary Committee may make any one or more of the following orders: - that a condition shall be imposed on the respondent's eligibility to remain on the (a) register of members or register of students, as applicable; - that the respondent shall be removed from the register of members or register of (b) students, as applicable, and shall be ineligible for reinstatement for a stated number of years and/or until a specified condition has been met; - (c) that the respondent shall be permanently removed from the register of members or register of students, as applicable; - (d) a monitoring review by the Institute to assess the remedial measures undertaken by a member firm or contracted firm in relation to a complaint.
+The Committee may order such a monitoring view to be undertaken at the firm's expense; - (e) in the case of a contracted firm, that its contract with the Institute shall be terminated. - 11.3 In addition to an order under Regulation 11.2 in the event of a finding against the respondent, the Disciplinary Committee may order any one, or more, of the following sanctions against the respondent: - (a) reprimand - (b) severe reprimand - (c) fine. - 11.4 There shall be no maximum fine available to the Disciplinary Committee.
+In setting the level of a fine, the Disciplinary Committee shall have due regard to guidelines provided by the Institute. - 11.5 In determining what sanction (or combination of sanctions) to order, the Disciplinary Committee shall have regard to the disciplinary record of the respondent. - 11.6 In the event of a finding against the respondent, the Institute may make an application to the Disciplinary Committee for costs, and the Disciplinary Committee may make an order for costs 8 | Page payable to the Institute, if it considers it to be fair and reasonable to do so.

-- (f) a monitoring review by the Institute to assess the remedial measures undertaken by a member firm or contracted firm in relation to a complaint.
-The Committee may order such a monitoring view to be undertaken at the firm's expense; - (g) in the case of a contracted firm, that its contract with the Institute shall be terminated. - 10.3 In the event of a finding against the respondent, the Disciplinary Committee may order any one, or more, of the following sanctions against the respondent: - (a) reprimand - (b) severe reprimand - (c) fine - 10.4 There shall be no maximum fine available to the Disciplinary Committee.
-In setting the level of a fine, the Disciplinary Committee shall have due regard to guidelines provided by the Institute. - 10.5 In determining what sanction (or combination of sanctions) to order, the Disciplinary Committee shall have regard to the disciplinary record of the respondent. - 10.6 In the event of a finding against the respondent, the Institute may make an application to the Disciplinary Committee for costs, and the Disciplinary Committee may make an order for costs payable to the Institute, if it considers it to be fair and reasonable to do so. - 10.7 The Institute shall notify the respondent, in writing, of the Disciplinary Committee's decision, together with its written reasons, within 10 working days of the Disciplinary Committee's decision. - 10.8 Orders of the Disciplinary Committee shall be effective from: - (a) the date of expiry of the appeal period; or - (b) where the respondent has made a valid application to appeal, the date of (i) the application being refused, (ii) the appeal being abandoned by the appellant or (iii) the appeal being determined by the Appeal Committee and one or more orders of the Disciplinary Committee being upheld, varied or substituted by one or more other orders. - 10.9 The Institute shall administer the collection of any fine and/or costs and the appropriate publicity arrangements.
+- 11.7 The Institute shall notify the respondent, in writing, of the Disciplinary Committee's decision, together with its written reasons, within 10 working days of the Disciplinary Committee's decision. - 11.8 Orders of the Disciplinary Committee shall be effective from: - (a) the date of expiry of the appeal period; or - (b) where the respondent has made a valid application to appeal, the date of (i) the application being refused, (ii) the appeal being abandoned by the appellant or (iii) the appeal being determined by the Appeal Committee and one or more orders of the Disciplinary Committee being upheld, varied or substituted by one or more other orders. - 11.9 The Institute shall administer the collection of any fine and/or costs and the appropriate publicity arrangements.

-11 Application to appeal
+12 Application to appeal